AlCalzone/iobroker-react/docs/components/IpAddressInput.md

 Via the property `error` the function that colors the input field `red` and if you have defined `color` (e.g. `color="success"`) the color\
 is set to `success = green` if you have also defined `helperText` (e.g. `helperText={ default: "Enter a valid IP address", valid: "IP address is valid",
 invalid: "IP address is invalid" }`)\
-the `helperText` is set to `valid` if the input is valid and  to `invalid` if the input is invalid then displayed below the input field.
+the `helperText` is set to `valid` if the input is valid and  to `invalid` if the input is invalid then displayed below the input field.\
+With the `tooltip` prop you can set the tooltip of the input field.
+The tooltip is shown when the user hovers over the input field.

 ## Example